kekyo/kekyo/README.md

 Hi! my name is Kouji Matsui.
 Please call me kozy (pronounce same as `cozy`) I'm an functional runtime engineer.

+Most of the showcases below were created because they were needed for paid work.

 ----

 # Active/showcase projects (TypeScript)